fideoman/java3d-core/docs/GL2ES2Pipeline usage guide.md

 ##GL2ES2Pipeline limitations
 These limitations will be written out to standard err if they can be detected by the pipeline.
 In many cases they cannot, and will either be ignored or throw an exception.
-The GL2ES2 pipeline only supports a subset of the Geometry data types and formats.
 * Coordinates must be defined and float type, colors must be float type, if defined.
-* J3DGraphics2D of Canvas3D is not supported
-* Rasters and Decaling is not supported.
+* Decaling is not supported.
 * Model Clip is not supported and must be re-implemented in shaders
 * QuadArray or IndexedQuadArray cannot be supported.
-* Texture Coordinate generation cannot be supported.
+* Texture Coordinate generation cannot be supported, examples of it's use can be found in SimpleShaderAppearance in the Java3d-Utils.
 * Texture Lod, Filter, Sharpen and Combine cannot be supported
 * Texture3D cannot be supported.
 * Accum style anti-aliasing cannot be supported.